-The annual Riverfront Independence Day Celebration in New Albany, Indiana, a suburb of Louisville, returns to the scenic Riverfront Amphitheater on July 3.
-From 6 p.m. to 11:30 p.m. will be a live concert featuring Gary Brewer and the Kentucky Ramblers, local favorites The Louisville Crashers, and a large fireworks display afterward.
-Local food and drinks will be available.
+The annual Riverfront Independence Day Celebration in New Albany, Indiana—a suburb of Louisville—has been postponed to later in the year in 2020.
+It typically takes over the Riverfront Amphitheater on July 3 from 6 p.m. to 11:30 p.m., featuring live concerts from artists like Gary Brewer and the Kentucky Ramblers and the local-favorite Louisville Crashers before a fireworks display.